jdeltoro88/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?
 5. What is JSON data?
+Preprocessing is a more robust syntax for css written in less and compiled w javascript.

+Preprocessing seems less crowded and in my head easier to understand.
+Why would I list a bunch of information when I can just compile it in variables to be used again.
+Anything javascript right now is really hard for me.
+Mathematic operators in specific.
+The syntax is very picky and its hard to see what is going on in some functions.

+Variables in less?
+Or variables in javascript?
+They both hold data to be stored and used.

+Functions let developers use a bunch of code by invoking it in a single line.
+We can write the instructions on how to do something that can take up a whole page a function is all of that page in one command.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

+json is the transmission of net data between user and server

 ## Instructions